BobDawg/malforandroid2/README.md

 *	changing ViewPagerAdapter to allow for dynamic page configuration
 *	fix for IllegalStateException on backgrounding app before login fragment is opened
 *	guard for npe in BaseRecordAdapter
+*	changed the way data refresh is handled so that more changes can be caught

 v1.2.1